|Overview | Limitations | Destination selection | Trajectory solver | References|

 To date, transfer segments that make up to two revolutions around the Sun have been implemented.
 Robotic rendezvous and sample-return missions include outbound transfers that flyby Venus, Earth or Mars.
 Earth flyby transfers (itineraries that begin with 'EE') use 2:1 resonance with a small deep-space maneuver at aphelion included in the post-injection ΔV.

 These constraints are meant to be high enough to cover realistic mission designs but not too high to maintain the trajectory database at a practical size.
-If you find one or more constraints to be limiting your mission design, you can voice your suggestion here.
+If you find one or more constraints to be limiting your mission design, you can voice your suggestion by contacting us.